AddThis Social Bookmark Button

 Skagway

-Skagway's bustling frontier spirit dates back to the Klondike Gold Rush of the late 19th-century, when tons of gold miners flooded the area hoping to strike it rich.
+The bustling frontier spirit of Skagway dates back to the Klondike Gold Rush of the late 19th-century, when tons of gold miners flooded the area hoping to strike it rich.
 Today, tourists have replaced treasure-seekers, but the town has retained much of its old-world charm, particularly in the seven-block downtown district known as Klondike Gold Rush National Historical Park.

 Here, visitors can stop into historic shops and saloons to learn more about the lives - and vices - of turn-of-the-century miners.
 Just outside town is the White Pass & Yukon Route Railroad, also called the Scenic Railroad of the World, which takes passengers on a three-hour, 40-mile journey along the awesomely scenic gold rush trail.